jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-29.md

 the soul would not be able to leave his body.
 Man would then live eternally.
 Praised be He who governs all things, He is exalted.

-"It should be known that the natures (elements) producing the (alchemical) operation constitute a quality that pushes (forward) at the beginning, and a process of emanation requiring an end.
-When they have reached this limit, they cannot be transformed (back) into the (state) that (formed the starting point of) their composition, as we stated at the outset with regard to man 972 The natures of the substance had been separate, but now they adhere to each other and have become one thing, similar to the soul in power and activity, and similar to the body in having composition and pulse.
-973 There is a strange thing about the actions of the elements.
+The natures (elements) producing the (alchemical) operation constitute a quality that pushes (forward) at the beginning, and a process of emanation requiring an end.
+When they have reached this limit, they cannot be transformed (back) into the (state) that (formed the starting point of) their composition, as we stated at the outset with regard to man <!-- 972 --> The natures of the substance had been separate, but now they adhere to each other and have become one thing, similar to the soul in power and activity, and similar to the body in having composition and pulse. <!-- 973 -->

+There is a strange thing about the actions of the elements.

 It is the weak (element) that is powerful, since it has power over the decomposition, composition, and completion of things.
 It is in this sense that I use (the words) 'powerful' and 'weak.'
 Change and nonbeing in the first composition occur only as the result of disharmony (among the component elements).